summer-solutions/orm/README.md

     err = engine.Flush()

     /* flush can return 2 special errors */
-    orm.DuplicatedKeyError{} //when unique index is broken
+    DuplicatedKeyError{} //when unique index is broken
-    orm.ForeignKeyError{} //when foreign key is broken }
+    ForeignKeyError{} //when foreign key is broken
+}
 ```